Europe - Copenhagen

 For a comprehensive review of the Europe market, click below:

-With 1.9 million inhabitants, Greater Copenhagen is Scandinavia’s largest metropolitan area.
-It has the highest number of international companies in the region and is home to Northern Europe’s largest international airport.
+With almost 2 million inhabitants in 2023, Greater Copenhagen is Scandinavia’s largest metropolitan area.
+It has the highest number of international companies in the region and is home to the Nordic region’s largest international airport.
 The Copenhagen region accounts for approximately 40% of Denmark’s economic output and has experienced consistent, sustained growth in recent years.
-The city’s growth has been delivered at the same time as improving environmental performance and transitioning to a low-carbon economy, elements underpinned by a combination of the city’s eight green economy drivers: urban form, innovation, investment, skills and employment, enterprise, energy resource and effectiveness, low carbon and environmental quality.
-A number of significant public investments in Greater Copenhagen are to be developed over the next 10 years, including Ørestad, Carlsberg City District and Nordhavn.
+The city’s growth has been delivered at the same time as improving environmental performance and transitioning to a low-carbon economy, elements underpinned by a combination of the city’s eight green economy drivers: urban form, innovation, investment, skills and employment, enterprise, energy and resource effectiveness, low carbon and environmental quality.
+Copenhagen aims at being the first carbon-neutral capital in 2025.
+New city development projects are meant to be completed over the next ten years, such as Nordhavn, Paper Island, Kronløb Island and Jernbanebyen.

-The Copenhagen hotel market is generally tied to the performance and outlook of the Danish, European and global economies.
-Prior to the pandemic, Copenhagen experienced strong growth in performance, partly due to its growing reputation as one of Europe’s top MICE destinations with the Bella Centre, Scandinavia’s leading conference and trade show venue, a key driver of congress demand.
-Hotel occupancies remained above 80% between 2017 and 2019 and average rate grew in line with inflation.
-As with the rest of the world, hotel demand plummeted in March 2020, and RevPAR was still indexing at less than 65% in 2021, compared to 2019.
-In 2022, Copenhagen’s hotel market experienced a large increase in both occupancy and average rate, which resulted in RevPAR returning to pre-pandemic levels in nominal terms, albeit remaining some 20% below historical levels in 2019 prices.
+Up until the pandemic, Copenhagen experienced strong growth in performance, partly due to its growing reputation as one of Europe’s top MICE destinations with the Bella Centre, Scandinavia’s leading conference and trade show venue, a key driver of congress demand.
+Hotel occupancies, which tend to be tied to the performance and outlook of the Danish, European and global economies, remained above 80% between 2017 and 2019 and average rate grew in line with inflation.
+After the slowdown in 2020 and 2021, Copenhagen’s hotel market experienced a large increase in both occupancy and average rate in 2022, which resulted in RevPAR returning to pre-pandemic levels in nominal terms, albeit remaining some 20% below historical levels in 2019 prices.
+In 2023, the healthy continued recovery in both occupancy and average rate resulted in a strong increase of around 15% in RevPAR – however still remaining below the 2019 watermark in real terms.

 Change In Value For Market: (€Euro)